iJoud/Deploying-a-ML-Model-to-Cloud-Application-Platform-with-FastAPI/model_card.md

 # Model Card

 ## Model Details
 Joud Alghamdi created the model as a prerequisite to pass the MLOps Nanodegree project.
-It is a scikit-learn ensemble model called Extra Trees Classifier with the default hyperparameters.
+It is a scikit-learn ensemble model called Extra Trees Classifier.

 ## Intended Use
 The model is used to predict individual salary, whether it's above 50K or less than 50K, based on given data.